runemalm/OpenDDD.NET/docs/userguide.rst

     }

 -----------------------
-4: Infrastructure Layer
+6: Infrastructure Layer
 -----------------------

-Create your repository and port implementations.
+Create your repository, port implementations and the YourProjectNameDbContext class.

 Example definitions: